 How does Staub make their cast iron cookware?

-Staub’s cast iron pots and pans are made at the company’s factory in France.
+Staub’s pots and pans are made at the company’s factory in France.
 They use sand molds, molten steel, and coal dust to create durable heavy-gauge cookware that is pretty much indestructible.
 The only maintenance they require is to be cleaned well after every meal is prepared.
+Although they are deemed dishwasher safe I always handwash my Staub.

 What are the benefits of Staub cooking?

 First of all, these are great pieces of cookware that look fantastic in any kitchen.
 They’re stylish and the perfect addition for anyone who loves traditional styles.
-Secondly, they’re very easy to use – you can throw them in a 350-degree oven or on your stovetop without having to worry about damaging them at all.
+Secondly, they’re very easy to use and are oven safe you can throw them in a 350-degree oven or on your stovetop without having to worry about damaging them at all.
 You don’t need to have special tools or materials to season them as they are coated in enamel – just some oil and heat!

 Are there any downsides to Staub products?